Master's student services and opportunities

 Access to top employers

-The University is the UK’s most targeted university by top graduate employers (The Graduate Market in 2018, 2019, 2020, High Fliers Research) and we run an extensive programme of careers fairs, employer talks, workshops, alumni panels and more give you access to big name employers, as well as smaller, specialist employers who might be the perfect fit for your future.
+The University is the UK’s most targeted university by top graduate employers (High Fliers, 2022) and we run an extensive programme of careers fairs, employer talks, workshops, alumni panels and give you access to big-name employers, as well as smaller, specialist employers who might be the perfect fit for your future.

 Find out more about careers for postgraduates.